8 Health Benefits Of Walking During Pregnancy & Tips To Follow

 How To Adapt To Walking During Pregnancy?

-Although moderate exercise is safe and beneficial during pregnancy, you may have to make a few modifications based on the anatomical and physiological changes in your body.
+Although moderate pregnancy exercises are safe and beneficial, you may have to make a few modifications based on the anatomical and physiological changes in your body.
 The amount of walking that you should do depends on which trimester you are in.

 If the weather is warm and humid, slow down your pace or choose other forms of exercise, such as swimming and prenatal yoga.